68 Key Performance Indicators (KPIs) for eCommerce Business in 2024

 What are eCommerce KPIs metrics?

-A KPIs is basically used to measure performance and success, whereas a matrix is nothing short of numbers within a KPIs that help track performance and progress, keeping this in mind one can say that a KPIs can be a matric, whereas a matric may not be considered as a KPIs.
+A KPI is essentially used to measure performance and success, a key factor for any B2B eCommerce business aiming to improve operational efficiency and track metrics like conversion rates and revenue growth., keeping this in mind one can say that a KPIs can be a matric, whereas a matric may not be considered as a KPIs.
 To conclude we can say that,

 Metrics are just a pathway to measure things whereas KPIs are a way of monitoring the most important aspects of your business in such a way that helps you determine what actions and steps to take also KPIs are often created from two or more metrics also Key performance indicator are made from an amalgamation of two or metrics: